Closing the Gap on the Sample Complexity of 1-Identification: Algorithm Design for the Upper Bound of the Sample Complexity

-Then, Algorithm \ref{alg:Parallel-SEE-on-Bracket} calls Algorithm \ref{alg:SEE-with-Bracket}, defined in Appendix \ref{sec:Proof-of-Upper-Bound}, as an oracle to set up $\lceil\log_2 K\rceil + 1$ algorithm copies.
-Algorithm \ref{alg:SEE-with-Bracket} is adapted from the Algorithm 2,3,4,5 in \cite{pmlr-v267-li25f}, named as Sequential Exploration Exploitation(SEE).
+Then, PSEEB instantiates $\lceil\log_2 K\rceil+1$ independent algorithm copies via Algorithm \ref{alg:SEE-with-Bracket} (given in Appendix \ref{sec:Proof-of-Upper-Bound}).
+This procedure is adapted from Algorithms~2--5 of \cite{pmlr-v267-li25f}, named as Sequential Exploration Exploitation(SEE).
+We adapt SEE with modified budget allocation and stopping rules to accommodate bracketing.
 Algorithm copy $b\in [\lceil\log_2 K\rceil + 1]$ takes bracket $B_b$ as an input parameter and only pull arms in $B_b$.
-To fit in the bracketing idea, we modify its budget allocation and stopping rules.
 Detailed discussion of Algorithm \ref{alg:SEE-with-Bracket} is in Appendix \ref{sec:Proof-of-Upper-Bound}.